Surf-travel-packing-tips

 1. Look before you book.

 Know before you go.
 I’m talking baggage fees here.
 There are a lot of airlines that seem set out to skank you.
 Usually from American based companies and these can put a serious downer on a trip before you’ve even embarked.
-My favourite airline has to be SriLankan for sure, with a huge baggage allowance of 32kg, multiple boards allowed and very pleasant staff.
+My favourite airline has to be SriLankan for sure, with a heftly baggage allowance of 40kg, multiple boards allowed and very pleasant staff.
 The worst in my experience is United.
 They opened up my board bag at the desk and tried to charge me $150 PER BOARD.
-I had three with me and actually left one at left at the airport in a hissy fit.
+I had three with me and actually left one at left at the airport in a hissy fit as it wasn’t even worth $150.

 2. Hand luggage